 Father Merrin has crisis of faith after the horrific events he witnessed during World War II but when an ancient church is uncovered he must confront a supernatural evil force.

-Renny Harlin's version of almost the same material, using some of the same actors and sets is far superior.
-The script is sharper, the sets are dressed and lit better, the acting more subtle and the use of more cuts make it a far bigger feeling film.
+Renny Harlin's prequel to the Exorcist's is of almost the same material as Dominion: Prequel to the Exorcist, using some of the same actors and sets it is debatably technically superior.
+The script seems sharper, the sets appear dressed and lit better, the acting more subtle and the use of more cuts with higher quality effects make it feel a far bigger movie.

-All in all it's not a classic but the first half of the film is certainly very effective and entertaining.
+All in all it's not a classic but the first half of the film is certainly effective and entertaining.
+Harlin's version is a solid film, but it arguably doesn't fit in tonally to the Exorcist (1973) world which may disappoint some.

 Now the earlier films...